colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/04-workshop-instructions.md

 title: Questions
 ```

-To show you understand answer the following questions:
+To show you understand the content of this workshop, answer the following questions:

 ```section:heading
 prefix: Question